ducin/ducin.dev/posts/angular-query-core-concepts.md

 ### Query Client & Query Cache

 First of all, in order to effectively use Angular Query **it's ok to have no idea** what `QueryClient` and `QueryCache` is 😉.
 Vast majority of applications will never need to interact with `QueryCache` directly (it's handled by `QueryClient`).
-The only thing required is to provide the `QueryClient` (usually, donce once per entire application). **This section is intended only to explain the underlying concepts.**
+The only thing required is to provide the `QueryClient` (usually, done once per entire application). **This section is intended only to explain the underlying concepts.**

 Angular Query stores the data in **a cache** that is later exposed to components via `injectQuery`.
 Most often one cache per application is enough.
 The cache keys are, so called, Query Keys.